- Created on the 4 March, 2017.

 Normetanephrine are produced as a metabolite of the catecholamine norepinephrine via the action of catechol-O-methyl transferase on norepinephrine.
 There is a small portion of these catecholamines that can be metabolised inside cells into the corresponding catecholamines metabolites (namely normetanephrine, metanephrine and 3-methoxytyramine), all of these are then secreted at low levels continuously into the blood stream.
 Also, cells that have been derived from neuroendocrine tumors (such as pheochromcytoma or paragangliomas) have been found to produce catecholamines in excess that can then be secreted episodically through vesicles into the blood stream.

-The minimum sensitivity level of free normetanephrine (NM) in plasma using this human normetanephrine plasma ELISA kit was approximately 23 pg/ml.
-The dynamic range for this ELISA assay is 48 – 4,800 pg/ml.
+The minimum sensitivity level of free normetanephrine (NM) in plasma using current human normetanephrine plasma ELISA kit was approximately 23 pg/ml.
+The dynamic range for this assay is 48 – 4,800 pg/ml.

 - Plasma-free vs deconjugated metanephrines for diagnosis of phaeochromocytoma.
 Clin Endocrinol (Oxf).
 (2013) 79 (4): 476-83.
 Pamporaki C., et al.